samopp001/DummyRainSwitch/README.md

 - `popThreshold` / `intensityThresholdMmPerHr`: forecast trigger thresholds for the “soon” switches.
 - `overrideMinutes`: when set, a manual toggle locks the state for the specified duration.
 - `quietHours`: prevent automatic changes between the defined start and end times (local clock).

+### Homebridge UI configuration schema

+Homebridge Config UI X automatically detects the bundled [`config.schema.json`](./config.schema.json) and renders a guided form for every option above.
+The schema includes sensible defaults, inline documentation, and collapsible sections for optional providers so that the plugin is easy to configure without editing JSON by hand.
+This satisfies the Homebridge Verified Plugin requirement for UI configuration support while keeping `config.json` edits available for advanced users.

 ## Development